cmungall/nlx-pl/README.md

 Type

+    make nlx-owl.ttl

+This is the same as:

     swipl -g [nlx_util],nlx2owl,halt

 (no spaces after commas)

 This is a work in progress.
 Gradually mapping more nlx predicates.

+### OWL Modules

+OWLTools is required for making modules. http://code.google.com/p/owltools

+See the Makefile for pre-defined modules.
+It should be easy to add more.

+Neuron module:

+    make nlx-neuron.owl

+Nervous system part module (combo of parcels, parts of nervous system, and cell layers):

+    make nlx-ns-part.owl

 ## Notes

+(rough notes follow)

 The neurolex triplestore has dual representations of everything.